 With a gravel path and a couple of different loops around two lakes, it’s a beautiful forest preserve with plenty of nature to explore.
 There are multiple picnic shelters, and the biggest circle is only 1.3 miles long.
 The gravel path here is a little tough on the strollers.
 Nippersink Forest Preserve is also one of Little Lake County’s recommended best places for outdoor photos, so be sure to take the camera along.

 21155 Gelden Rd., Lake Villa

-With a paved path around the lake and one of the best playgrounds in all of Lake County, this is an easy choice for a hike.
+With a paved path around the lake and one of the best playgrounds in all of Lake County, this is a natural choice for a hike.
 The loop around the lake is about 2 miles long, but there are much shorter gravel loops of a little less than a mile long and closer to the entrance that your tykes can explore.
 Read the full profile of the Hastings Lake playground.

 Ryerson Woods Conservation Area

 While it has several small trails and loops that you can explore, it also has historic buildings, farm animals, and a visitor center to rapt the attention of small children.
 Ryerson Woods is another one of Little Lake County’s recommended best places for outdoor photos.
 The Welcome Center also houses Trail Tales, which brings a storybook to life on the short trail with large books along the path.
 Access the Trail Tale by parking in the lot at the Brushwood Center.

 1401 Middlefork Dr., Lake Forest

 Middlefork is my personal favorite as it connects with the Wildlife Discovery Center and a great neighborhood park.
 The trail has a loop about 1 mile long with lots of bridges; half of it is a grassy trail, so it’s not very stroller friendly.